G. Stanley Hall: Literary activities

 An important contributor to educational literature, and a leading authority in that field, he founded and was editor of the American Journal of Psychology.
 In addition, he edited the Pedagogical Seminary (after 1892), the American Journal of Religious Psychology and Education (after 1904), and the Journal of Race Development (after 1910).
+Hall also wote an article for Harper's Magazine in 1901 in a piece titled The New Psychology, which detailed the psychological experiments he did during his time as a professor at Clark University.

 Hall was, from his student days to his death, interested in philosophy, psychology, education and religion in every one of their aspects which did not involve detailed experimentation, intricate quantitative treatment of results, or rigor and subtlety of analysis.
 There was, however, an order of emphasis, the years from '80 to '90 being devoted to problems of general psychology and education, those from 1890 to 1905 being especially devoted to the concrete details of human life, particularly the life of children and adolescents, and those from 1905 on being more devoted to wide-reaching problems of man's emotional, ethical and religious life.